asdfghjkai/WordSquare/README.md

 ## Usage
 Execute as follows

-`java -jar wordsquare.jar 4 eeeeddoonnnsssrv dictionary.txt array`
+`java -jar WordSquare-1.1-RELEASE.jar 4 eeeeddoonnnsssrv dictionary.txt array`

 Output is to the command line.
 Both the dictionary and array arguments are optional, but to input the latter, the former is required, as no advanced option parsing is included.